rifarizki/global-suicide-rate/README.md

 I will only focused on the trends of suicide rates in each country.

 This is a complimentary data analysis for the R Shiny dashboard, which I have published under the same name with this report.
-Link to my Global Suicide Rate dashboard can be accessed here: https://rifarizki.shinyapps.io/dv-capstone/
+Link to my Global Suicide Rate dashboard: https://rifarizki.shinyapps.io/dv-capstone/